-3rd-year student, Bachelor of Engineering (Honours) in Construction Engineering
+4th-year student, Bachelor of Engineering (Honours) in Construction Engineering

 "I chose to major in construction engineering because I've always been interested in the infrastructure of buildings and passionate about being innovative, analytical and resourceful.
 Construction engineering combines all of this.
 I would highly recommend this major to other students who are fascinated by buildings.
 I would love to be a project manager in the construction industry one day.
 I believe this major will help me develop the skills I need for a career as a construction engineer.
-AUT has so many support services for students.
-Whether it's to do with academic, financial, health or social issues, AUT always has a professional ready to help you."
+The positive learning environment has been one of the highlights of my study.
+Everyone just works together.
+The group projects as part of your study give you many opportunities to meet, work and interact with a lot of different people."